okteto/samples/movies/README.md

 ## Develop as a Cloud Native Developer

 Now things get even more exciting.
 You can now develop *directly in the cluster*.
 The API service and database will be available at all times.
-No need to mock the service nor use any kind of redirection.
+No need to mock services nor use any kind of redirection.

 In your IDE edit the file `frontend/src/App.jsx` and change the `Okteflix` text in line 92 to `Netflix`.
 Save your changes.

 Go back to the browser, and cool!
-Your changes are automatically live with no need to refresh your browser!
+Your changes are automatically live with no need to refresh your browser.
 Everything happened in the cluster but no commit or push was required 😎!

 <p align="center"><img src="images/okteflix.gif" width="650" /></p>